JavierSegoviaCordoba/Resource/README.md

 @GET("users")
 suspend fun getUsers(): NetworkResponse<List<UserDTO>, ErrorDTO>
 ```
-If the server doesn't return an error body or it is irrelevant:
+If the server doesn't return an error body, or it is irrelevant:
 ```
 @GET("users")
 suspend fun getUsers(): NetworkResponse<List<UserDTO>, Unit>